shreevatsa/tex/program/pooltype/index.md

 The year is 1980 or so.
 You're having to write programs in PASCAL, trying to stick to the standard version, but coming up against its limitations.
 What do you do?

 If you are Brian W. Kernighan, you'll write an influential article called “Why Pascal is Not My Favorite Programming Language” ([HTML](https://www.lysator.liu.se/c/bwk-on-pascal.html), [PDF](http://doc.cat-v.org/bell_labs/why_pascal/why_pascal_is_not_my_favorite_language.pdf)).
-The top reason: without using one of the various diverging and nonstandard extensions to Pascal, if you wrote a function that takes a string as input paramter, it had to be a string of a fixed length — a string was an array of characters, and arrays of different lengths were different types.
+The top reason: without using one of the various diverging and nonstandard extensions to Pascal, if you wrote a function that takes a string as input parameter, it had to be a string of a fixed length — a string was an array of characters, and arrays of different lengths were different types.
 (If you wanted to handle strings of different lengths, you could create a separate function for each length.)

-If you are Donald E. Knuth, and given to things like [writing your own assembler] as a matter of course, then you deal with these problems by ignoring the language's insufficient solutions and building your own.
+If you are Donald E. Knuth, and given to things like [writing your own assembler](http://ed-thelen.org/comp-hist/B5000-AlgolRWaychoff.html#7) as a matter of course, then you deal with these problems by ignoring the language's insufficient solutions and building your own.

 String pools were his solution to the string problem: in his program he simply declared a giant array of characters, and every string that was wished to be stored in the program would have its characters stored sequentially in that array, with a separate array for keeping track of where each string starts.